Monotypic taxon: Theoretical implications

+Conservation implications

+Species in monotypic genera tend to be more threatened with extinction than average species.
+Studies have found this pattern to be particularly pronounced in amphibians, of which about 6.56% of monotypic genera are critically endangered, compared to birds and mammals, of which around 4.54% and 4.02%, respectively, of monotypic genera face critical endangerment.

+Studies have found that extinction of monotypic genera is particularly associated with island species.
+Among 25 documented extinctions of monotypic genera studied, 22 occurred on islands, with flightless birds being particularly vulnerable to human impact.

 Examples

-Just as the term monotypic is used to describe a taxon including only one subdivision, the contained taxon can also be referred to as monotypic within the higher-level taxon, e.g. a genus monotypic within a family.
+Just as the term monotypic is used to describe a taxon including only one subdivision, the contained taxon can also be referred to as monotypic within the higher-level taxon, e.g., a genus monotypic within a family.
 Some examples of monotypic groups are: